-Linear Algebra is an online and individually-paced course equivalent to a first-year college linear algebra course.
-This course covers the entire syllabus from the Johns Hopkins semester-based, in-person Linear Algebra course, plus several additional topics.
-Computer based interactives, homework and quizzes help to reinforce concepts taught in the class.
+Linear Algebra is an online, individually-paced course equivalent to a first-year college linear algebra course.
+This course covers the entire syllabus from the Johns Hopkins semester-based, in-person Linear Algebra course with several additional topics.
+Computer based interactives, homework and quizzes help reinforce concepts taught in class.
 Projects covering advanced applications will introduce students to mathematical typesetting with LaTeX.
 Online course materials supplement the required textbook.

 Each student is assigned to a CTY instructor to help them during their course.
 Students can contact their instructor via email with any questions or concerns at any time.
-Live one-on-one online review sessions can be scheduled as well to prepare for the graded assessments, which include quizzes, homework, midterm exams, and a cumulative final.
+Live one-on-one online review sessions may be scheduled to prepare for graded assessments, which include quizzes, homework, midterm exams, and a cumulative final.
 Instructors use virtual classroom software allowing video, voice, text, screen sharing and whiteboard interaction.

 For a detailed list of topics, click the "List of Topics" tab.